JesJehle/earthEngineGrabR/developer-logs.md

+# issues

+* If earthEngineGrabR is installed before sf, sf will use the dependencies from the conda environment and crash.
+* sf::st_read() error unable to load shared object '/home/jesjehle/R/x86_64-pc-linux-gnu-library/3.4/sf/libs/sf.so':

 # rest
 The interface enables the use of Earth Engine (EE) as a backend-service to request datasets from the EE Data Catalog, while providing extensive control over temporal and spatial resolution.
 The package not only allows to extract specific aspects of the data, like in a regular databank but enables to generate new data by an aggregation process, controlled by the user.